Objectives of Fair and Just Deliberations

 Improve juror communication for more efficient trial outcomes.

+Save public money by more efficient use of deliberation time, reducing mistrials and unaffordable court costs.
 Reallocate these resources to improve jury processes and pay for criminal justice reform in general.

 - Simply, offer the jury the option of using Fair and Just Deliberations or finding their own way.